bruno-iorio/Concept/Reporting/peter_week1_update.md

 During the lecture, understood the updates and the new logic behind our project after the vacation.
 During the TD and the week for genereally: worked on the rename and delete features of the app, thanks to Nguyen's advice the new name is updated instantly on the UI.
 I will need to follow my work on the delete feature during next lecture at least.
 Objectives for next week: finish implementing the delete feature, and further on a line highlight feature.

+WEEK 6:

+During the lecture, I made the delete button effective on notes.
+Then, during both tds on Thursday (since I had no physics class I stayed for the second td), I worked on renaming and deleting Folders but with no success unfortunately (the main problem is finding the correct folder id on qml by clicking on it).
+Also, the Folder class was implemented in a different structure which may cause these bugs.

+WEEK 7:
+Continued working on Rename and Delete for folders and added functions to create a New Folder and open a Folder, along with corresponding signals received on qml to update the ui.
+Some of the functions are quoted to avoid any build error.